Downtown Parking Garage Project

 The City has agreed to provide use of a portion of the property that will become the garage for use during structural enhancements to 101 Seventh St. Staff is communicating regularly with the owner on project schedules.
 According to the current project schedule, no conflict is anticipated.
 Staff will continue to coordinate with the building owner to mitigate any conflicts if schedules shift.

 What will happen to spaces next to Galaxy Bakery?

 The 18 parking spaces next to Galaxy Bakery are included in the 47 total spaces for the Bluebonnet Lot.
 The City is considering the potential future use of this site.

 Provide an update on surface parking lot construction north of Library.
 Why was a parking garage not built on the County property?

-The Sunflower Lot is in the process of being expanded by 66 addition parking spaces.
-Construction should be complete in early 2020.
+The Sunflower Lot has been expanded by 66 addition parking spaces.
 Since the property is owned by the County and leased by the City, the City cannot build a parking structure on the lot.

 What is the Downtown Parking Garage Stakeholder Steering Committee?